d3x0r/JSON6/README.md

 ### Numbers

+- Numbers can have underscores separating digits '_' these are treated as zero-width-non-breaking-space.

 - Numbers can be hexadecimal (base 16).  ( 0x prefix )

 - Numbers can be binary (base 2).
 (0b prefix)